 If you want to ask your website visitors for their opinions without interrupting their browsing experience, it’s a good idea to embed your survey into your website.
 By placing the survey directly into your web page, you provide an excellent mechanism for collecting website bug reports, encouraging newsletter or email list signups, and hosting Contact Us or customer service request forms.

-To embed a survey into your website, go to the Collect Responses tab and click the +New Collector button at the top right.
-Then select Website Collector from the drop down menu.
+To embed a survey into your website, go to the Collect Responses tab and scroll down to the Add a new collector section of the page.
+Select the Website option.

 Here’s where you’ll see three options for your Website Collector.
 Choose Embedded Survey: